LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 requires :math:`O(N^2)` exchanges.
 However, the average distance an element must move for random input is one-half the length of the sorted portion, so Insertion Sort should, in practice, be twice as fast as Bubble Sort.
-(That is, it runs in 1/2 the time.)
+(The same is true for Selection Sort but the fixed cost of comparisons tends to make it a bit slower.)

-It is worth noting that in systems programming, when an item needs to move a shorter distance in memory, it is said to have good *locality*.
+It is worth noting that in systems programming, when an item needs to move a shorter distance in memory, it is said to have better *locality*.
 So Insertion Sort, while far from the perfect sorting algorithm, is vastly preferable to the Bubble Sort algorithm by just about every measure.
+(And on randomly-generated data, it works a bit faster than Selection Sort but is still unimpressive compared to other more powerful sorting algorithms like Quicksort and Shell sort.)

 .. literalinclude:: ../projects/Arrays/Sorting/Main.cs
    :start-after: chunk-insertionsort-begin
    :end-before: chunk-insertionsort-end
    :linenos:

 Shell Sort
 ----------